another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 Definition: **Shaping** is rewarding small steps that begin to approximate (resemble) the desired behavior.

 E.g. Start with 10 minutes of homework per day if want to achieve 1 hour.
-Want a child to clear all the dishes from the dinner table; start with just one.
+Want a child to clear all the dishes from the dinner table => start with just one.

-4:39/13:28
+> When you develop _listening to you_ or _complience_ in one place, it carries over to other places.

+Give special praise child for showing the behavior for _easy_ requests first.
+This will increase chances of behavior in other situtaions.

+### Ingredients

+* Choose behaviors you'd like
+* Select a small step
+* Choose the consequence you will use (praise or points)
+* Notice and reinforce the instances of behavior
+* When behavior instances occur consistently, make the requirement slightly bigger
+  * if you _don't_ see the progress, try to make the requirement smaller

+### FAQ

+> Why do I need to do shaping at all, my child knows how to do the behavior?

+Knowing is not the same as doing.
+The idea is to make the child practicing the behavior and carry it over to different contexts.

+> What if my child does not even do the first step in shaping?

+Make the step smaller.
+Provide a little help to get things going ― it is totally fine.
+If it does not work still, try to use the [`Simulation technique`](#4-behaviors--simulation).

 ## 4. Behaviors ― Simulation